-As a rising singer and actor in Bollywood, I decided to do something we all have done — and probably not just once.
+As a rising singer in Bollywood, I decided to do something we all have done — and probably not just once.
 I Googled myself.

 I landed on Wikipedia, where an entire article had been written about me.
 Flattered, I read it from top to bottom and was excited to see a few details about myself that I had almost forgotten.
 Cool!, I thought.

 A couple years later, I invented a space elevator design, which is basically a structure that would help space programs by making them cost-effective (it’s called a Telescopic Exo Shell, if you’re into that “space” part of science).
 One night, I decided to use Wikipedia to search the name of a city where I would be traveling to for a solar exhibition on the following day to learn a little bit more about it and the companies that would exhibit there.
 After reading some cool history, I decided to look up the article about me on Wikipedia again.
 I found that an editor there, Skyway, who is a fan of (or employed by) an eager project called SpaceShaft, nixed my invention from the article about space elevators and then decided that I had invented a “space tower” (whatever that is) instead of a “space elevator”.
 I guess Wikipedia knows more about me and my work than I do!

 Another editor named Ronz (name change to Hipal in 2020) then decided that my singing and acting careers were just “hobbies,” because he said so.
 I guess again, Wikipedia was teaching me new things about myself.
 I mean, who cares what The Times of India has to say right?
 After slicing and dicing my biography, Ronz put up a giant alert at the top of the article exclaiming that the article was an exaggeration.
 Even worse, he was backed up by an administrator there named Bilby, so he apparently felt like he could do anything he pleased.
 This resulted in one genuine user, who tried to help me out, getting banned and in turn that scared away others who were also trying to help me.